puppetlabs/design-system/README.md

 UI Components is distributed on [Artifactory](https://confluence.puppetlabs.com/display/SRE/Artifactory+Basics).

-Once you've set up your npm configuration to include Aerifactory as a registry, you can install UI components with the following command:
+Once you've set up your npm configuration to include Artifactory as a registry, you can install UI components with the following command:

 `npm install @puppet/insights-ui-components`